1200wd/bitcoinlib/README.rst

 Wallet
 ------

-The bitcoin library contains a wallet implementation using sqlalchemy and sqllite3 to import, create and manage keys in a Hierarchical Deterministic way.
+The bitcoin library contains a wallet implementation using SQLAlchemy and SQLite3 to import, create and manage keys in a Hierarchical Deterministic way.

 Example: Create wallet and generate new address (key) to receive bitcoins